 This is part of a series of good practice guides to prepare you for technology enhanced learning and teaching at FNU and beyond.
-As more good practice guides become available, you will be notified by adfel@fnu.ac.fj
+As more good practice guides become available, you will be notified by adfel@fnu.ac.fj or cfel@fnu.ac.fj.

-Cover image by pexels.com
+Cover image by pixabay.com